-Below is not an exhaustive list of possible disciplinary actions and administrators have Comment [11]: Add the following authority to make decisions outside of what is written, including imposing more severe or different penalties, depending upon the facts and circumstances.
+Below is not an exhaustive list of possible disciplinary actions.
+Administrators have the authority to make decisions outside of what is written, including imposing more severe or different penalties, depending upon the facts and circumstances.

 Dress Code / Profanity / Verbal Abuse / Defiance / Disruption